Frequently Asked Questions

 Do you provide lunch?

 In most programs we provide a nutritious and wholesome snacks that in most cases it will be prepared with the children.
-In our school program, all families take part in a weekly rotation schedule to provide food items and flowers which will complement our healthy Merienda (morning snack) and the beauty of your children home away from home.
+In our school program, all families take part in a weekly rotation schedule to provide food items and flowers which will complement our healthy Merienda (morning tea) and the beauty of your children home away from home.
 Children will bring hot lunches packed from home.

 Please consider as well that although we have created a nutritious, dense, organic, non GMO, and traditionally prepared menu that can satisfy different family eating styles; our home, is not dairy free and not entirely vegetarian or gluten free.
 Every attempt will be made to include your families particular food diet, however due to budgetary constraints and the needs of other children and their parents, you may be asked to provide your child’s snack when deemed necessary.
 No refunds and no prorated fee for snacks will be issued.
 Thank you for your understanding!

 We do not follow an ease-in schedule.
 However, it is very important for us to make sure that parents believe, trust and have confidence in their choice to enroll their child into a preschool program that honor their child's developmental readiness and their child’s ability to move forward into this new experience.
 It is crucial that parents make this decision with confidence and believe in their choice before enrolling their child into any of our mixed-age kindergarten program.